abdullah-aydogan/abdullah-aydogan/README.md

 ## 💫 About Me
 Hello, I am Abdullah AYDOĞAN.
 I graduated from Marmara University - Computer Programming and Anadolu University - Management Information Systems departments.
-Currently, I am ready to take a step in my career and I am a motivated individual to gain experience in mobile application development.

 When I was a computer programming student, I made a mobile wallpaper application as my graduation project.
 I improved my coding skills with this application.

 I follow the innovations in the industry and am willing to constantly learn and improve myself.
-I work diligently and determinedly to gain expertise in areas such as mobile application development and front-end development.

 ## 🌐 Socials